jackonelli/wednesday-world-cup/README.md

 ### `ui`

 The user interface is la pièce de résistance!
 A frontend written entirely in rust (okok, there is some html and css as well but not a single line of javasript is used in this product).
-It compiles to a wasm module, creating a webpage where everything is displayed.
+It compiles to a web assembly (WASM) module, creating a webpage where everything is displayed.
 It is built with a framework called [Seed](https://seed-rs.org/).

 ### `db`